AmrElsherbiny88/os-restrictor/README.md

 - Dynamically applies CSS classes based on the OS
 - Controls visibility of React and Svelte components
 - Supports class-based restriction in React and Svelte
-- Works seamlessly in JavaScript, React, Svelte, and pure HTML environments
+- Works seamlessly in JavaScript, React and Svelte

 ## Installation